Dani-24/Serapios/README.md

 https://Dani-24.github.io/Serapios/

 ## Description
-<p> We are Serapios, a group of students from CITM and there is where we are going to work on our first project: Super Soukoban.
+<p> We are Serapios, a group of students from CITM and here is where we are going to work on our first project: Super Soukoban.

 ## Members